 This gene encodes a sucrase-isomaltase enzyme that is expressed in the intestinal brush border.
 The encoded protein is synthesized as a precursor protein that is cleaved by pancreatic proteases into two enzymatic subunits sucrase and isomaltase.
 These two subunits heterodimerize to form the sucrose-isomaltase complex.
 This complex is essential for the digestion of dietary carbohydrates including starch, sucrose and isomaltose.
 Mutations in this gene are the cause of congenital sucrase-isomaltase deficiency.[provided by RefSeq, Apr 2010]

 GeneCards Summary for SI Gene

-SI (Sucrase-Isomaltase (Alpha-Glucosidase)) is a Protein Coding gene.
-Diseases associated with SI include congenital sucrase-isomaltase deficiency with starch and lactose intolerance and congenital sucrase-isomaltase deficiency without starch intolerance.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include carbohydrate binding and oligo-1,6-glucosidase activity.
-An important paralog of this gene is MGAM.
+SI (Sucrase-Isomaltase) is a Protein Coding gene.
+Diseases associated with SI include Sucrase-Isomaltase Deficiency, Congenital and Congenital Sucrase-Isomaltase Deficiency With Starch Intolerance.
+Among its related pathways are Digestion of dietary carbohydrate and Metabolism.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and alpha-1,4-glucosidase activity.
+An important paralog of this gene is MGAM2.

 Plays an important role in the final stage of carbohydrate digestion.
 Isomaltase activity is specific for both alpha-1,4- and alpha-1,6-oligosaccharides.